HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/ml.md

 ### Basis Expansion

 > Extending the utility of models via data transformation, can be applied for both regression and classification
+>
+> e.g. polynomial basis, RBF basis, also earlier layers of ANN can be viewed as transformation

 #### Transform the data